Indicators of child sexual abuse

 Limited understanding of Australian laws around harmful cultural practices

-The family may have a limited understanding of Australia’s laws around cultural practices such as Female Genital Mutilation and forced marriage.
+A family may have a limited understanding of Australia’s laws around cultural practices such as female genital mutilation/cutting and forced marriage.

-Female Genital Mutilation refers to all procedures involving partial or total removal of the external female genitalia, or other injury to female organs (such as stitching of the labia majora or pricking of the clitoris) for non-medical reasons.
+Female genital mutilation/cutting is the deliberate cutting or altering of the female genital area for no medical reason.
+It has many names, including cutting, female circumcision and ritual female surgery.
+Female genital mutilation/cutting refers to all procedures involving partial or total removal of the external female genitalia, or other injury to female organs (such as stitching of the labia majora or pricking of the clitoris) for non-medical reasons.
 Globally, there is a link between female genital mutilation and other harmful practices such as early and forced marriage.
-Female genital mutilation is comprehensively criminalised under the laws of Australia’s States and Territories.
-A girl at immediate risk of female genital mutilation may not know what's going to happen.
-But she might talk about the following or you may become aware of:
+Female genital mutilation/cutting is illegal under the laws of Australia’s States and Territories.
+This includes sending a person overseas to have a procedure done, or facilitating, supporting or encouraging someone to have this done.
+A girl at immediate risk of female genital mutilation/cutting may not know what's going to happen, but she might talk about the following or you may become aware of:

 - a long holiday abroad or going 'home' to visit family